Milton Nascimento

-Milton Nascimento ([ˈmiwtõ ˈsiwvɐ ˈkɐ̃pus du nasiˈmẽtu]; born October 26, 1942), also known as Bituca, is a Brazilian singer-songwriter and multi-instrumentalist.
+Milton Silva Campos do Nascimento ([ˈmiwtõ ˈsiwvɐ ˈkɐ̃pus du nasiˈmẽtu]; born October 26, 1942), also known as Bituca, is a Brazilian singer-songwriter and multi-instrumentalist.

-He has toured across the world.

-Nascimento has won five Grammy Awards, including Best World Music Album for his album Nascimento in 1998.
+Nascimento has recorded 32 studio albums and has won five Grammy Awards, including Best World Music Album for his album Nascimento in 1998, and twelve Brazilian Music Awards.
+He has collaborated with various artists including Björk, Pat Metheny, Caetano Veloso, and Elis Regina.

 Biography

-Milton Nascimento was born in Rio de Janeiro.
-His mother, Maria Nascimento, was a maid.
-As a baby, Nascimento was adopted by a couple who were his mother's former employers; Josino Brito Campos, a bank employee, mathematics teacher and electronic technician and Lília Silva Campos, a music teacher and choir singer.
-When he was 18 months old, Nascimento's biological mother died, and he moved with his adoptive parents to the city of Três Pontas, in the state of Minas Gerais.
+Milton Nascimento was born in the boarding house Dona Augusta in the neighborhood of Tijuca, Rio de Janeiro, where his mother, Maria do Carmo do Nascimento, was a maid.
+Maria raised her son on her own, until dying of tuberculosis when he was two, thereafter he was taken care of by his maternal grandmother.
+Nascimento was then adopted as a young child by the relatives of the grandmother's former employers; Josino Brito Campos, a bank employee, mathematics teacher and electronic technician and Lília Silva Campos, a music teacher and choir singer.
+He moved with his adoptive parents to the city of Três Pontas, in the state of Minas Gerais.
 When Nascimento was a child, he was nicknamed "Bituca" because he pouted when he was upset, which made him look like a native botocudo.

-Nascimento was an occasional DJ on a radio station that his father once ran.
-He lived in the boroughs of Laranjeiras and Tijuca in Rio de Janeiro.
+Nascimento took an interest in music as a child thanks to his mother, who studied under Villa Lobos.
+At four years old, he was given an accordion and began to sing.
+At 13 years old, he became a crooner in the group Continental de Duilio Tiso Cougo.
+Nascimento was also an occasional DJ on a radio station that his father once ran.
+He lived in the neighborhoods of Laranjeiras and Tijuca in Rio de Janeiro.

+In 1968, Nascimento was married to a student named Lurdeca in Tijuca.
+The couple lived in Copabacana, though the marriage only lasted a month, later being annulled.
+After this, he chose to dedicate his time to music instead of marrying or having kids, however, he would later adopt a son, Augusto Kesrouani do Nascimento, in 2016 after ten years of knowing him.